Mafiosooo/Mafiosooo/README.md

 ![MafiosoRedesignProtoIntro](https://github.com/user-attachments/assets/11b83c08-47df-45af-aecf-144f341f26bf)

-Hi my name is mafioso but just call me maf for short.
-I also go by lee  !!! :D
+Hi my name is lee u can also call me mafioso or maf for short

-taken by mi lovely boyfren ^__^ hi mag

 trans, mlm.
 I love men so mcuh 🤤

-i use he/it pronouns ONLY. dont let me catch you using SHE or THEY on me. ur ass is done for.
+i use he/it pronouns ONLY.

-if u couldnt tell i REALLAYYY like mafioso like hes m favorite character ever hes so me.
+if u couldnt tell i REALLAYYY like mafioso like hes m favorite character

-artist + editor + VA :3
+ILOVE CLINICAL TRIAL LEE SMITH IS SO ME FR TRUST